BrianoAden/BrianoAden/README.md

 ## Hello!

-My name is Aden Briano!
-I am a current Rising Senior at Rice University in Houston, TX, studying Electrical and Computer Engineering.
+My name is Aden Briano, and I am a current Rising Senior at Rice University in Houston, TX, studying Electrical and Computer Engineering.

 I'm currently working on a 32-bit RISC-V soft processor, as well as a custom MCU-integrated PCB for playing the classic Snake game.
 At the time this README was last updated (June 2025), I was working at General Dynamics Mission Systems as a Systems Engineering Intern.